TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-blm-policy-not-executing-as-expected.md

 # Lifecycle Management may not have executed as expected

 <!--issueDescription-->
-We have detected that Lifecycle Management couldn't affect some or any blobs due to the following reason(s):
+We have detected that Lifecycle Management couldn't affect some or any blobs due to the following reason:
 <!--$displayMessage-->[displayMessage]<!--/$displayMessage-->
 <!--/issueDescription-->

 ## **Recommended Steps**

-For successful execution of Lifecycle Management policies on the storage account, refer the following execution and rule criteria to make modifications.
+For successful execution of Lifecycle Management policies on the storage account, refer the following criteria to make any necessary modifications.

 * New or updated policy - It could take from 24 to 48 hours for executing a new or updated policy.
 We recommend waiting up to 48 hours to see the first batch of data transition.
 * Wildcard character '_*_' - This doesn't mean _'matches one or more occurrences of any character'_.
-The character '_*_' is a valid character in a blob name in Azure Storage.
-Hence, if added in a rule it means match the blobs with '_*_' in the blob name.
+The asterisk character '_*_' is a valid character in a blob name in Azure Storage.
+If added in a rule, it means match the blobs with the asterisk in the blob name.
 * Wildcard character '?' - This doesn't mean _'match a single occurrence of any character'_.
-The character '?' is a valid character in a blob name in Azure Storage.
-Hence, if added in a rule it means match the blobs with '?' in the blob name.
+The question mark character '?' is a valid character in a blob name in Azure Storage.
+If added in a rule, it means match the blobs with a question mark in the blob name.
 * prefixMatch with '!=' - The prefixMatch rules only consider positive(=) logical comparison.
 Therefore negative(!=) logical comparison are ignored.

 ## **Recommended Documents**